Compare deskbird vs Kadence

 deskbird leads in data regulation & security

-deskbird is Swiss-headquartered and fully EU-hosted in Germany, with ISO 27001 certification and explicit GDPR compliance, making it the default choice for European organizations or any company handling sensitive employee data under strict regulatory frameworks.
+Both infrastructures are SOC 2 compliant & ISO 27001 certified.
+However, deskbird goes a step further with Swiss-headquarters and data hosted in Germany, with explicit GDPR compliance, making it the default choice for European organizations or any company handling sensitive employee data under strict regulatory frameworks.
 For teams operating across multiple geographies, say, offices in both the US and Europe, deskbird’s EU-hosted infrastructure ensures data residency requirements are met without workarounds, legal grey areas, or last-minute procurement headaches.

 deskbird has more transparent, scaleable pricing